Learning Path

 • Holding the flatpick correctly with relaxed grip

-• Basic downstroke and alternate picking patterns
+• Basic downstroke and alternate picking patterns (alternate picking = consistent down-up motion)

 • Playing melodies on bass strings (Carter style)